-"Sheer luck determines who we turn out to be".
-That's the theme that underlies almost everything that I write about.
+The theme that underlies much of what I write is that "sheer luck determines who we turn out to be".
 The Jeeno Casino ("jeen" meaning "gene") puts this idea front and center.
 The song emphasizes that those of us who are "more lucky" have a duty to protect those of us who are "less lucky".